dvolgyes/zenodo_get/README.md

 Source code
 -----------

-The code is hosted at Github and GitLab too, with the exact content.
+The code is hosted at Github, former Gitlab hosting is discontinued.
-(except some temporary differences until synchronization)

 Install
 -------